freeflowuniverse/svelte-app-template/README.md

-# A boilerplate template for svelte to use to connect to proctocol.me
+# A boilerplate template for svelte to use to connect to protocol.me
 This git is in draft mode

 Prebuilt app